-Ukraine war plans leak prompts Pentagon investigation
+Ukraine War Plans Leak Prompts Pentagon Investigation

 Another document includes columns that list Ukrainian troop units, equipment and training, with schedules for January through April.
 The document contains a summary of 12 combat brigades that are being assembled, with nine of them apparently being trained and supplied by the United States and other NATO allies.
 Of those nine brigades, the documents said that six would be ready by March 31 and the rest by April 30.
 A Ukrainian brigade has about 4,000 to 5,000 soldiers, analysts said.

-The document said that equipment delivery times would affect training and readiness to meet the timeline.
+The document said that equipment delivery times would impact training and readiness in order to meet the timeline.
 Total equipment needed for nine brigades, the document said, was more than 250 tanks and more than 350 mechanized vehicles.

+That the documents could be posted on a widely dispersed social media channel, and presumably get into the hands of Russian officials, is a big coup for Moscow at a time when Russia had appeared to be trailing the United States in intelligence gathering in Ukraine.

 The leak is the first Russian intelligence breakthrough that has been made public since the war began.
 Throughout the war, the United States has provided Ukraine with information on command posts, ammunition depots and other key nodes in the Russian military lines.
 Such real-time intelligence has allowed the Ukrainians to target Russian forces, kill senior generals and force ammunition supplies to be moved farther from the Russian front lines, although U.S. officials say Ukraine has played the decisive role in planning and execution of those strikes.